ZeroOctave/.github/profile/README.md

 <div align="center">

 ZeroOctave welcomes newbies to Open Source.
 Contribute in our organization to enhance your skills and obviously our source codes.

-*Want to Contribute in different Projects? [visit here](https://awesomeopensource.com/)*
+[Want to collab on projects?
+Want maintainers?
+Want Contributors?
+Join our organization or add your projects.
+Manage Your project your way by becoming Project Admin.Send Project Proposal(https://github.com/ZeroOctave/ZeroOctave.github.io/discussions/new?category=project-proposal)]: #

 ## What You Can Do Here❓